-This infrared photography tutorial will help you understand how to do infrared photography by breaking down and explaining the concepts and the issues.
+This infrared photography tutorial will guide you to your personal IR solution by identifying and explaining the most relevant and important choices.

 What makes infrared pictures so attractive to many of us?
 Most would say it is the unreal look of bright white foliage – as if covered with snow, combined with a dark sky and ethereal glow around contrasty edges.
-Often, infrared pictures are presented in black and white.
+Often, infrared pictures are also presented in black and white, with strong contrasts.

 One of the nice things about infrared photography is that it works best in strong, direct sunlight.
 This is usually when all the other photographers complain about “bad” or “too harsh” light.

 This infrared photography tutorial covers the two major options you can start with.
 You can either use an infrared filter or you can have your camera converted to infrared:

 The most cost-efficient way to try out if digital infrared photography is something you like or not, is to buy an infrared filter.
 When you screw the filter on your lens and look through your viewfinder / at your rear display, you will see… pretty much nothing.
 Since the visible part of the light is blocked out, only a fraction of the light that would normally reach the sensor passes through the filter.
 In this regard, using an IR filter is like using a very strong neutral density (ND) filter.
 As a consequence, you need to either increase the exposure length, open up the aperture and/or increase the ISO value.
 When using an IR filter, you will need a tripod and be able to shoot only static subjects.

 - Pros: rather inexpensive; no camera modification required